boazbk/tcs/lec_00_1_math_background.md

 produces the same result as the code above that used `i` instead of `j`.

 ::: {.remark title="Aside: mathematical vs programming notation" #notationrem}
-Mathematical notation has a lot of similarities with programming language, and for the same reasons.
+Mathematical notation has a lot of similarities with programming languages, and for the same reasons.
 Both are formalisms meant to convey complex concepts in a precise way.
 However, there are some cultural differences.
 In programming languages, we often try to use meaningful variable names such as `NumberOfVertices` while in math we often use short identifiers such as $n$.